ikarus-project/ikarus/docs/website/02_examples/incompressibleRubberBlock.md

 - Easier implementation of mixed finite elements is possible due to the composite basis feature from Dune.
 - Helper functions are included to switch between the Lame parameters.
 - Grids from Dune can be directly incorporated within the Ikarus framework.
-- Sparse and dense assemblers can be used to construct the global stiffness matrices and load vectors.
+- Sparse assembler can be used to construct the global stiffness matrices and load vectors.
 - Solvers from the Eigen library can be used to solve the linear system of equations.
 - Post-processing can be done via Paraview after writing the `*.vtu` files using `Dune::VTKWriter`.